nitromagix/CSS-Responsive-Holy-Grail/README.md

-Navigate to a convenient location on your computer.
+Navigate to this repo's folder on your computer

 - `mkdir css-layout`
 - `cd css-layout`